|Title:||The Classroom Check-up: Supporting Elementary Teachers in Classroom Management Using a Web-based Coaching System|

 |Award Period:||3 years (8/1/2013-7/31/2016)||Award Amount:||$1,499,575|

-Project Activities: The researchers will iteratively develop the web-based CCU model in partnership with elementary school staff (teachers, coaches, and administrators) and expert advisors.
-Feasibility and usability testing will guide further revisions.
-A pilot test in the final year of the project will determine the promise of the web-based CCU for improving teachers' classroom management practices and students' academic and social competencies.
+Project Activities: The researchers developed the web-based CCU model in partnership with elementary school teachers, coaches, administrators, and expert advisors.
+Feasibility and usability testing guided further revisions.
+A pilot test determined the promise of the web-based CCU for improving teachers' classroom management practices and students' academic and social behavioral competencies.

-Sample: Fifteen expert panel members (intervention researchers and school practitioners) and five graduate students will participate in the initial development/refinement activities and usability testing.
-Six on-site coaches and 12 teachers will participate in feasibility testing.
-Ten on-site coaches, 40 teachers, and 560 students will participate in the pilot test to determine promise of the intervention.
+Sample: Twenty-five expert panel members (10 intervention researchers, 10 school practitioners, 5 graduate students) participated in the initial development/refinement activities and usability testing.
+Nine on-site coaches and 14 teachers participated in feasibility testing.
+Five on-site coaches, 39 teachers, and 617 students participated in the pilot test to determine promise of the intervention.

-Research Design and Methods: The researchers will use a three phase iterative design process consistent with the ADDIE (analysis, design, development, implementation, and evaluation) instructional design model and will incorporate the principles and practices of community-based participatory research by partnering with a diverse group of stakeholders.
-In Phase 1, personnel from 4 schools and 15 expert panel members will participate in focus group sessions, surveys, and interviews to guide revisions to program content.
-Following each focus group, the CCU website will be revised and checked for functionality followed by usability testing.
-In Phase 2, a feasibility test will be conducted with 6 on-site coaches (e.g., a special education teacher, school counselor, school psychologist, instructional coach or administrator depending on the current roles and resources within the schools) and 12 teachers.
-Focus groups, surveys and interviews will again be conducted with expert panel members, coaches, teachers, and administrators.
-Further revisions will be made as needed.
-In Phase 3, a pilot test using 10 on-site coaches and 40 teachers and 560 students will evaluate the promise of the program in enhancing teacher practice and student social and academic outcomes.
-Teachers will be randomly assigned to receive the web-based CCU (n=20) versus standard practice (n=20).
-The researchers will collect pre- post data on: teachers' classroom management practices (e.g., praise and reprimands); students' academic engagement, aggressive/ disruptive behavior, and academic performance; number of office discipline referrals; success of the coach-teacher relationship (e.g., coach/teacher alliance and self-efficacy); and feasibility and social validity of the intervention.
+Research Design and Methods: The researchers followed the ADDIE (analysis, design, development, implementation, and evaluation) instructional design model and incorporated the principles and practices of community-based participatory research by partnering with a diverse group of stakeholders.
+In Phase 1, school personnel and expert panel members participated in focus group sessions, surveys, and interviews to guide revisions to program content.
+Following each focus group, the CCU website was revised and checked for functionality followed by usability testing.
+In Phase 2, a feasibility test was conducted with 10 school-based coaches and 14 teachers followed by focus groups, surveys, and interviews that informed further revisions.
+In Phase 3, a pilot test with 39 teachers and 617 students was used to evaluate the promise of the web-based CCU for enhancing teacher practice and student social and academic outcomes.
+Teachers were randomly assigned to receive the web-based CCU (n=20) versus standard practice (n=19).
+The researchers collected pre-post data on: teachers' classroom management practices (e.g., praise and reprimands); students' academic engagement, aggressive/ disruptive behavior, and academic performance; number of office discipline referrals; success of the coach-teacher relationship (e.g., coach/teacher alliance and self-efficacy); and feasibility and social validity of the intervention.

-Control Condition: Teachers randomly assigned to the control group will receive the standard support for classroom management issues that is typically provided in the participating districts.
+Control Condition: Teachers randomly assigned to the control group received the standard support for classroom management issues that was typically provided in the participating districts.

-Key Measures: Multiple process measures will be adapted/refined/developed and piloted during Phase 2, including a CCU fidelity measure for coaches and the CCU coaching log to assess the level of support provided to teachers, as well as teacher and coach CCU alliance scales and a Social Validity Scale.
-CCU coaching sessions will be video taped and reviewed by independent researchers for fidelity.
-Student academic achievement will be measured using the Stanford Achievement Test—Tenth Edition (SAT-10).
-Research staff will gather independent observational data of teachers and students using a computer-based observation system, the Multi-Option Observation System for Experimental Studies- Brief Classroom Interaction Observation Revised to assess teacher use of effective classroom management practices (praise, reprimands, opportunities to respond) and student aggressive/ disruptive and off-task behavior simultaneously.
-Teacher reported self-efficacy will be measured using the Teacher Sense of Self Efficacy Scale.
-Teachers will complete the Teacher Observation of Classroom Adaptation Revised (TOCA-R) and the Social Competence Scale—Teacher (T-COMP) to measure student academic and social competencies.
-The School-Wide Information System (SWIS), an Internet-based data system used to log and monitor student discipline data (e.g., office referrals, suspensions) will be downloaded annually for participating classrooms.
+Key Measures: The researchers adapted/refined/developed and piloted multiple process measures during Phase 2 including a CCU fidelity measure for coaches, the CCU coaching log to assess the level of support provided to teachers, CCU alliance scales for teacher and coach, and a Social Validity Scale.
+Student academic achievement was measured using the Woodcock-Johnson III Tests of Achievement.
+Research staff gathered independent observational data of teachers and students using a computer-based observation system, the Multi-Option Observation System for Experimental Studies-Brief Classroom Interaction Observation Revised to assess teacher and student behavior simultaneously.
+Teachers completed the Teacher Sense of Self Efficacy Scale, the Teacher Observation of Classroom Adaptation Revised (TOCA-R), and the Social Competence Scale—Teacher (T-COMP).

 Journal article, monograph, or newsletter